Last updated Sept. 21, 2017.

 Part of the problem with figuring out if you have a birth injury is that these kinds of injuries are both taboo and complicated.
 After pregnancy, you can expect to have some bleeding and maybe some urinary incontinence — your pelvic floor muscles, uterus, and vagina have been through a lot.
 You’re also going to be sore for a few weeks.
 Those are all normal (if not particularly pleasant) parts of recovering from pregnancy and you probably don’t need to worry about them.

 Another reason is that it has historically been socially unacceptable to talk about these kinds of symptoms.
-We expect childbirth to be painful and when we suffer symptoms like urinary and fecal incontinence or regular pain during sex, we don’t want to talk about it.
+We expect childbirth to be painful and when we suffer symptoms like urinary and fecal incontinence or regular pain during sex; we don’t want to talk about it.
 It’s embarrassing.
-It’s taboo.
-And it may feel like it’s our fault rather than an injury — if only we had done more kegel exercises!
-Even when women do confide in their mothers, their sisters, and their friends, they’re likely to find that these other women have had similar experiences – which makes it seem normal.
+And it may feel like it’s our fault rather than an injury — if only we had done more Kegel exercises!

 And when women do bring their symptoms to their doctors, they’re often dismissed.
 Again, there’s that expectation that childbirth is painful.
 Plus, many doctors simply don’t know enough about these kinds of injuries to make a real diagnosis.